digi-ron/AU-Falcon-SPUD-Project/Body/WheelTyres/WheelTyres.md

 1. reinstall the wheel, noting:

-    - before you install the wheel, now may be a good time to clean behind the wheel unobstructed
+    - Before you install the wheel, now may be a good time to clean behind the wheel unobstructed
-    - you should tighten as much as possible while the wheel is in the air, then tighten again once the car is on the ground, to ensure a snug fit
+    - You should tighten as much as possible while the wheel is in the air, then tighten again once the car is on the ground, to ensure a snug fit